slu-soc5650/course-website/content/docs/course-onboarding.md

 All of the books are available in the bookstore.
 They can also be ordered online.
 If you would rather use e-books, those are acceptable for this course as well.
 The [**Reading List**](https://github.com/slu-soc5650/Core-Documents/blob/master/reading-list.pdf) includes the assigned readings for both the web and print versions of Wickham and Grolemund's *R for data science* (2016), and you are free to choose either version.

 ## Other Materials
 The other item to *optionally* purchase is a 1.5" three-ring binder.
 While all course materials are available online, they are often easier to use if they are printed.
-Everyone will get handouts the first week so you can decide if you want to continue reciving hardcopies beyond the first lecture, or if you'd prefer to only have the digital copies.
-If you do opt-in to reciving the hardcopies, a biner will help keep things organized.
+Everyone will get handouts the first week so you can decide if you want to continue receiving hardcopies beyond the first lecture, or if you'd prefer to only have the digital copies.
+If you do opt-in to receiving the hardcopies, a binder will help keep things organized.

 ## Administrative Tasks
 All students should complete the [Student Information Sheet](https://goo.gl/forms/7plVgjijZ4i042X52), which gives me some info about you and gives you the chance to let me know about any initial concerns you might have.
 It also contains a syllabus agreement, which confirms that you have read the [**Syllabus**](https://slu-soc5650.github.io/syllabus) and understand the course policies.